PolymathicAI/PolymathicAI.github.io/_posts/2026-3-16-overtone.md

 Second, it reveals that tokenization is not just a compute choice — it also affects the dynamics of rollout error.
 By changing the patching pattern over time, we can actively reduce the coherent accumulation of structured artifacts that otherwise limit long-horizon stability.

-In that sense, Overtone is both a **systems contribution** and a **scientific modeling contribution**: it gives users more control over inference compute, and it improves the physical quality of the predictions.
+In that sense, Overtone is both an **ML methods contribution** and a **scientific modeling contribution**: it gives users finer control over inference compute while also improving the physical quality of the predictions.

 ---